What Is the Best Options Trading Advisory Service?

 For those who are not familiar with stock and option advisory services, also called pickers, these are online services that offer to pick stock or options for clients based on the clients’ given investment goals.
 I mention only stocks or options in this article since these are my investment specialties.
 But I’m sure there are also mutual fund pickers, bond pickers and pickers for futures, forex, commodities, indexes and others.

 For this article I will only be talking about stock and option pickers.
 While they basically offer the service of picking stocks or options according to the investment objectives of their client they prefer to call themselves advisory services rather than pickers.
-In effect they do serve the function of advising the client what stock or option to buy or sell.
+In effect they do serve the function of advising the client what stock or options to buy or sell.

 They are not to be confused with licensed financial advisers.